Dell PowerConnect: 8100 series

-The PCT8100 series is a "multi-layer" switch which can be used as either a "pure" layer-2 ethernet-switch or as a "layer-3" switch with extensive IP routing functions.
-Most routing is done in hardware and can be done at (near) wire-speed.
-Management can be done via the "out-of-band" ethernet interface or "in-band" by connecting to one of the vlan-ip addresses.
+The PCT8100 series is a multi-layer switch that can be used as either a pure layer-2 Ethernet switch or as a "layer-3" switch with extensive IP routing functions.
+Most routing is done in hardware and can be done at (near) wire speed.
+Management can be done via the out-of-band Ethernet interface or in-band by connecting to one of the VLAN IP addresses.
 Management is possible via HTTP(s), telnet, SSH or even serial console cable.